Skip to main content

 Myth #6 – “Consuming porn will make you a better sexual partner, guaranteed.”

-“I had always believed that watching porn and studying the actors would make me a great lover for a partner in the future, that it would make me even sexier and help me get a girlfriend.
+“I once thought watching porn and studying actors would make me a better lover and help me attract a partner.
 None of the above reasons were true, though.
-Getting sex advice from porn actually turned me into the worst guy in bed.
+Getting sex advice from porn turned me into the worst guy in bed.
 Honestly, it got so bad that practically only porn aroused me, not even my girlfriend.

 Related: How Porn Portrays Violence As a Sexual Fantasy